LukasZahradnik/PyNeuraLogic/docs/inference_engine.rst

 ##########################

 The interface for the inference engine is relatively simple.
 Consider the following example based on `the "Simply Logical: Intelligent Reasoning by Example" book <https://book.simply-logical.space/>`_ by Peter Flach.
-We have a part of the London Underground encoded as a directed graph as visualized in the following image.
+We have a network based on a part of the London Underground encoded as a directed graph as visualized in the following image.

 |